-- Are people from all demographics (including disability, racial and ethnic background, gender, age, and other groups) represented in your staff, faculty, and student body? - Are people from all demographics (including disability, racial and ethnic background, gender, age, and other groups) represented in lab planning and review processes and advisory committees in numbers proportional to those of the whole campus or community? - Do you have policies and procedures that ensure access to facilities, printed materials, computers, and electronic resources for people with disabilities? - Do policies and procedures require that accessibility be considered in the procurement process for software and other information technology?
-(See the federal government's Section 508 Standards for Accessible Electronic and Information Technology at www.access-board.gov/guidelines-and-standards/communications-and-it/ about-the-section-508-standards.) - Do you have a procedure to ensure a timely response to requests for disability-related accommodations? - Are disability-related access issues addressed in your evaluation methods?
+- Are people with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups represented on your staff, faculty, and student body in numbers proportional to those of the whole campus or community? - Are people with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups represented in lab planning and review processes and advisory committees in numbers proportional to those of the whole campus or community? - Do you have policies and procedures that ensure access to facilities, printed materials, computers, and electronic resources for people with disabilities? - Do policies and procedures require that accessibility be considered in the procurement process for software and other information technology?
+(See the federal government's Section 508 Standards for Accessible Electronic and Information Technology at www.access-board.gov/508. htm.) - Do you have a procedure to ensure a timely response to requests for disabilityrelated accommodations? - Are disability-related access issues addressed in your evaluation methods?